 4. Claim your Page's vanity URL

 Once you've created your page, Facebook will generate a random number and URL - it's anonymous and far from memorable.
-So you need to create a vanity URL that relates to your business, most likely your company name.
+So you need to create a vanity URL (although Facebook refers to it as your username) that relates to your business, most likely your company name.
+There’s a great guide here on how to change your Facbeook URL if you ever need to.

 5. Add a cover image that will provide visual impact